 The new Jan Term Honors Program enables freshman with Honors at Entrance to study abroad at the Whitworth University Costa Rica Center.
 This Jan Term program will feature a different professor and course offering each year.
-January 2011 featured Theatre Professor Rick Hornor and Assistant Professor of Philosophy Joshue Orozco in a course entitled "Philosophy of Forgiveness."
+January 2011 featured Theatre Professor Emeritus Rick Hornor and Assistant Professor of Philosophy Joshue Orozco in a course entitled "Philosophy of Forgiveness."
 Dean of Spiritual Life Terry McGonigal led Jan Term 2012 students in studying the Biblical Theme of Shalom.
 If you are interested in taking part in this exciting new program, contact CRC Director Lindy Scott (

 "The Costa Rica campus provided a unique opportunity for some of our exemplary students to nurture their spiritual and intellectual lives.
-By being dependent on each other in a way not needed in Spokane, the 31 students created a rich community that found nourishment in asking tough questions, helping each other and their community, and pursuing virtue and intellectual excellence.
+By being dependent on each other in a way not needed in Spokane, the students created a rich community that found nourishment in asking tough questions, helping each other and the community, and pursuing virtue and intellectual excellence.

 "Our course concerned philosophical issues of morality and particular issues of forgiveness and atonement.
 However, away from Spokane, the course took on new significance, relevance and vivacity in a context where students intimately encountered economic disparity, political tension, and personal and social wrongdoing, among other things."
 Joshue Orozco